Dove Canyon Plaza

 The property was sold by Dove, LLC to Raintree Investment Corp.
 (RIC) in January 2016.
 RIC has publicly indicated that they would like to repurpose the property, but given its current General Plan designation of Neighborhood Commercial, any effort to change the use on the site would require a Zone Change and several other planning and development entitlements.

 The City of Rancho Santa Margarita would like to stress that there have been no approvals given to the property owner nor any staff recommendations regarding the property owner’s desire to repurpose the property.
 An initial submittal requesting a change in use from commercial to residential was received on July 24, 2019 from Raintree Investments/William Lyon Homes.
-A webpage has been developed to provide up-to-date information regarding the proposal.
+Please visit the Paloma Square webpage which has been developed to provide up-to-date information regarding the proposal.

 The City Council, Planning Commission, and City staff have been asked many questions by members of the community interested in the current status and future potential plans for the Dove Canyon Plaza property.
 This Q & A is intended to answer the most frequently asked questions.
-If you have additional questions, please contact Martin McIntosh, Communications Lab at (949) 215-5539 x 106 email@example.com for RainTree Investment Corporation/William Lyon Homes.
+If you have additional questions, email Martin McIntosh, Communications Lab at (949) 215-5539 x 106 on behalf of RainTree Investment Corporation/William Lyon Homes.

 Dove Canyon Plaza Frequently Asked Questions

 Q: What is the current Zoning for the property?

 A: The property is currently zoned Neighborhood Commercial.

 Q: When did the property owner acquire the property?